Ahmose-Sitamun: Coffin of Sitamun

 The Coffin of Sitamun has a length of 1.28 m.

 Mummy, Cairo CG 61060

 The Mummy of Sitamun was identified by inscriptions on her wrapping and was found in the Deir el-Bahari cache (DB320) and is today in the Egyptian Museum, Cairo.
-Maspero apparently misidentified this mature woman as a child, because her skull and some bones were found in a child's coffin.
+Maspero apparently misidentified this mature woman as a child, because her skull and some bones were found in a child's coffin, along with a reed mat.
+Apparently, the mummy had been damaged and dismembered by ancient tomb robbers, and so when the priests collected what was left for her remains for a reburial, some care was taken to provide her with a new "body" by adding a reed mat and wrapping it along with the rest of her remains and placing the rewrapped mummy in a new coffin to ensure her continued existence in the afterlife.
+But in the process of rewrapping, the priests rewrapped her in a child size, rather than an adult size.